MQTT client examples

 Improving the agent

-Now that you have done your first step, check out the section Hello MQTT to learn more about Cumulocity IoT MQTT and improve your application.
+Now that you have done your first step, check out the section Hello MQTT to learn more about Cumulocity MQTT and improve your application.